VarmenSK/OS-GAME-/README.md

 * The client prints board updates and prompts.
 Submit moves as `row col` (0-based).
 Enter `quit` to disconnect.

 ## Game rules
-* 3x3 grid, symbols assigned as `'X' + player_id`.
+* n x n grid, where n is the number of players specified when running the server + 1.
+Symbols are assigned to player as `'V' + player_id`.
 * Players take turns in round-robin order managed by the scheduler thread.
-* A player wins with three of their symbols in a row (horizontal, vertical, or diagonal).
+* A player wins with enough of their symbols in a row to fill an entire line on the grid (horizontal, vertical, or diagonal).
-* A draw occurs when all nine cells are filled without a winner.
+* A draw occurs when all cells are filled without a winner.
 * After a win or draw, the board resets automatically and a new round begins; scores persist across rounds and restarts.

 ## Architecture notes